 Department of Chemistry X-ray Diffraction Facility

-The X-ray diffraction lab is a multi-functional facility that services the needs of the UT-Austin scientific community.
+The X-ray diffraction lab is a multi-functional facility that services the needs of the UT Austin scientific community.
 The X-ray lab has a variety of equipment for both single crystal and powder X-ray diffraction experiments.
 Samples may be submitted for analysis to the lab manager (X-ray submission form) or, upon completion of the instrument training course and the University’s radiation safety training course (OH-306) and general lab safety requirements (OH-101 and OH-201), individual users can run their own samples.

 Non-UT users should contact the X-ray lab manager for instructions on how to submit samples via email.

 The department houses seven X-ray diffractometers.
-There are four single crystal diffractometers.
+There are three single crystal diffractometers.
 Each has its own low-temperature controller to collect data in a nitrogen atmosphere at reduced temperatures.
 For powder diffraction, there are two conventional powder instruments and one instrument, the Rigaku R-Axis Spider, which can be used for both powder diffraction and room temperature single crystal diffraction.

 TTF-Calixpyrrole encapsulating a Li doped C60 molecule.